timescale/docs/api/create_hypertable.md

 in the table.
 It can also run into deadlock if foreign key constraints exist to other tables.

-If you would like finer control over index formation and other aspects of your hypertable, [follow these migration instructions instead][migrate].

 When converting a normal SQL table to a hypertable, pay attention to how you handle constraints.
 A hypertable can contain foreign keys to normal SQL table columns, but the reverse is not allowed.
 UNIQUE and PRIMARY constraints must include the